 My other reason why I started my blog and this is a BIG one, was to meet and connect with bloggers and business owners.
 See, I am in the midst of launching my own company and product.
 It’s taken longer than expected (this seems to be the case for many, especially in the recent rough economic environment) but it will be to market shortly.

 Through my blog I’ve gained a fantastic group of people surrounding me.
-And I know that when I am ready to launch I can go to them for advice on my marketing, to help me with contests and hopefully collaborate so we can all benefit.
+And I know that when I am ready to launch I can go to the Eminent Blog for advice on my marketing, to help me with contests and hopefully collaborate so we can all benefit.
 Networking networking networking – Ohana Mama was/is sort of my “pre-marketing” if you will, for when I launch.

 So far I feel very successful in what I wanted to accomplish and it seems it’s like a snow ball..growing bigger each day, with each new person I meet and work with.
 And the new avenues and doors that open everyday keep me coming back.
 I feel incredibly blessed!